impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 echo "$RBENV_PREFIX_PATH"
 ```

-If we’ve reached this line of code, that means a) we were successful in setting a value for `RBENV_PREFIX_PATH`, and b) it does correspond to a directory containing a Ruby version which was installed via RBENV.
+If we've reached this line of code, that means a) we were successful in setting a value for `RBENV_PREFIX_PATH`, and b) it does correspond to a directory containing a Ruby version which was installed via RBENV.
 If this is the case, we simply `echo` the directory for that Ruby version, and exit the script.

 On to the next file.